trunc8/trunc8.github.io/_posts/cs/2024-02-10-good-practices-cpp.md

 1. [References](#references)

 ### Introduction
 This blog contains material that I prepared for my recitation "Efficient C++."
-I will present this on Feb 12, 2024 to the *Planning Techniques for Robotics* class at CMU.
+I presented this on Feb 12, 2024 to the *Planning Techniques for Robotics* class at CMU.

 ### Data Structures
 An Abstract Data Type is an interface for interacting with data.
 It defines operations and results, but not how they're implemented.
 Examples: list, stack, set, queue, map, tree, priority queue, graph, etc.